 Keeping data local eases users’ security concerns, as the data needn’t ever go out to a third-party.
 Users can go for a run, play a round of golf, or do some other form of exercise, and have the fitness calculations displayed immediately upon completion.
 In general, the only time the watch ventures back to the Cloud is when it syncs with another device, like a phone, a tablet, or a PC to retain the data long term.

-Note that there’s a second processor on the board as well, one provided by STMicroelectronics.
+Note that there’s a second processor, an NXP MK28.
 That device drives the display, running a higher-level operating system, meaning the higher-level applications that are associated with the display.
 As you can see from Figure 1, the display provides ample information, and is controlled by the five buttons.
 They help switch between the various applications and control the backlight.
 The sunlight-visible, transflective memory-in-pixel (MIP) LCD can display 240 x 240 pixels.
 An MCU from STMicroelectronics handles the GNSS (Global Navigation Satellite System) functions.

 One of the design considerations that the Garmin engineers had to keep in mind, as is often the case with a part that employs an internal voltage regulator, is that you want to have the capacitors and inductors as close to the processor as possible with very short traces.

 Other components include a pressure sensor for altitude measurements, a heart-rate monitor, and the GPS.
 The Winbond 128-Mbit SDRAM offers some unique features to keep the power consumption to a minimum.
 For example, it supports special functions like partial-array self-refresh (PASR) and automatic temperature-compensated self refresh (ATCSR).